Executive Cyber Security Awareness Training Course

 Identity and Access Management with Okta

-14 HoursThis instructor-led, live training in Malaysia (online or onsite) is aimed at system administrators who wish to use Okta for identity and access management.
+14 HoursThis instructor-led, live training in Malaysia (online or onsite) is tailored for system administrators who wish to utilise Okta for identity and access management.

 By the end of this training, participants will be able to: